5 March 2026

 FAQ

-KES 2.50 total — comprising KES 1.00 interim already paid in December 2025 and KES 1.50 final payable after AGM approval in mid-2026.
+What is the COOP dividend 2026 per share?
+KES 2.50 total — comprising KES 1.00 interim paid in December 2025 and KES 1.50 final payable on 5 June 2026.
 After 5% withholding tax, the net total is KES 2.375 per share.

+Can SACCO members buy COOP shares individually?
 Yes.
-Any Kenyan with a CDS account can buy COOP shares through a licensed NSE stockbroker regardless of SACCO membership.
-SACCO members can also check whether their SACCO holds COOP shares collectively — in which case dividends may flow through the SACCO to members automatically.
+Any Kenyan with a CDS account can buy COOP shares through a licensed NSE stockbroker, regardless of SACCO membership.
+SACCO members can also check whether their SACCO holds COOP shares collectively — in which case dividends may flow through the SACCO automatically.

 More NSE Dividend Guides